rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Quality Control

-LPA HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.

-Both HAL wrapper and 3rd party software implementations should prioritize robust memory management to guarantee leak-free and corruption-resistant operation.
+To ensure the highest quality and reliability, it is strongly recommended that third-party quality assurance tools like `Coverity`, `Black Duck`, and `Valgrind` be employed to thoroughly analyze the implementation.
+The goal is to detect and resolve potential issues such as memory leaks, memory corruption, or other defects before deployment.

 ## Licensing